opnfv/fuel/fuel/docs/src/installation-instructions.rst

     - Assign interfaces (bonded) for mgmt-, admin-, private-, public- and storage networks

-    - Note: Set MTU level to at least MTU=2090 (recommended MTU=2140 for SDN over VXLAN Usage) for each network
+           Note: Set MTU level to at least MTU=1458 (recommended MTU=1450 for SDN over VXLAN Usage) for each network if you using ODL plugin

     - Click Apply

 Enable ODL
 ----------

+TODO: NOT UPDATED YET FOR WP1 - NOT AVAILABLE AT TIME OF EDIT

 35. In the FUEL UI of your Enviornment, click the "Settings" Tab